JellyBitz/SyncMapProject/README.md

 ### Usage
 1. Set up your database connection at `Settings.json`
-2. Drag & drop your `mapinfo.ifo` file into the executable
+2. Drag & drop your `mapinfo.mfo` file into the executable

 **Note** : The first time will create a table named `mapinfo` in your database used later on to add new regions to disable/enabled them.